Formal Hypothesis Tests for Additive Structure in Random Forests: Introduction

+Recently however, important progress has been made in understanding the asymptotic properties of these ensemble methods by considering a subsampling approach in lieu of the traditional bootstrapping procedure. \cite{MHJMLR} show that when proper subsamples are used to construct individual trees, the ensemble predictions can be seen as extensions of classical U-statistics and as such, are asymptotically normal. \cite{WagerIJ} apply recent results on the infinitesimal jackknife \citep{Efron2014} to produce estimates of standard errors for subsampled random forest predictions and \cite{Wager2015} later demonstrate the consistency of such an approach.
+Most recently, \cite{Scornet2015} provided the first consistency results for Breiman's original random forest procedure when subsampling is employed and the underlying regression function has an additive form.

-This paper continues the trend of inference procedures for learning algorithms by developing formal hypothesis tests for additivity within the context of ensemble learners like bagged trees and random forests.
-These tests allow practitioners to formally investigate the manner in which features contribute to the response when simpler tools like additive models are insufficient.
-In Section \ref{sec:2} we propose a revised test for feature significance that imposes a grid structure on the test set and in Section \ref{sec:3} we demonstrate how this additional structure allows for tests of additivity.
-In Section \ref{sec:4} we extend our procedure to the case where a large test grid is needed, so as to cover the case where $p>n$.
-In Section \ref{sec:5} we provide simulations to investigate the power and $\alpha$-level of our tests and in Section \ref{sec:6} we apply our procedure to real data.
+This paper continues in this recent trend by developing formal hypothesis tests for additivity in ensemble learners like bagged trees and random forests.
+These tests allow practitioners to formally investigate the manner in which features contribute to the response when simpler, more direct tools are insufficient and to our knowledge, represent the first formal procedures for investigating the structure of the underlying regression function within the context of ensemble learning.
+That is, statistically valid results such as p-values may be gathered directly from the ensemble instead of relying on \emph{ad hoc} measures or appealing to a simplified model.
+In Section \ref{sec:2} we propose a formal test for feature significance by imposing a grid structure on the covariate space and in Section \ref{sec:3} we demonstrate that this additional structure further allows for tests of additivity.
+In Section \ref{sec:4} we incorporate random projections to extend our procedure to the situation where a large test grid is needed, so as to accommodate potential high dimensional settings.
+Finally, in Sections \ref{sec:5} and \ref{sec:6}, we provide simulations to investigate the power of our hypothesis tests and apply our testing procedures to an ecological dataset.